balsam-alcf/vasp-users/README.md

 python vasp_to_balsamDB.py  #---> YAY!
 Everything loaded to DB
 ```

+## Launching and monitoring jobs

 Finally we will submit the list stored in the database in to the Theta Cobalt job queue (i.e. similar to `qsub`).

 ```bash
 balsam submit-launch -t 60 -n 08  -q debug-cache-quad  --job-mode mpi -A PROJECTNAME #-->change  the value to -A parameter
 ```

 The last run should produce an output as shown below.

 ```bash
 Submit OK: Qlaunch {   'command': '/lus/theta-fs0/~/testdb/qsubmit/qlaunch1.sh',